Bourbon Cranberry Sauce

-I’ve actually wanted to try making my own cranberry sauce for a year now.
-I figured homemade has to be better than what you can get from a can.
+I’ve always wanted to try making my own cranberry sauce.
+I figured a homemade version has to be better than the traditional cranberry sauce you get from a can.
 I was right.
-This sauce is juicy and fruit, with hints of vanilla and a smoky aroma from bourbon.
-Don’t worry, the alcohol from the bourbon burns off as it cooks, so there should be no issues with you getting any underage family members intoxicated.
+This Thanksgiving cranberry sauce is juicy, with hints of vanilla and a smoky aroma from a hint of bourbon.
+It’s the perfect side dish to accompany your Thanksgiving turkey, sweet potatoes and green beans.

-There are tons of varieties of bourbon on the market, some more expensive than others.
-Keep in mind, this recipe only calls for 1/4 cup of bourbon, which means you are going to have a leftover bottle in your cabinet.
-If you enjoy sipping bourbon, then pick something you could see drinking later such as Knob Creek, Maker’s Mark or Four Roses (which I have shown in the picture above).
+• 1/4 cup bourbon whiskey – There are tons of varieties of bourbon on the market, some more expensive than others.
+Keep in mind, this recipe only calls for 1/4 cup of bourbon, which means you are going to have a leftover bottle of bourbon in your cabinet.
+If you enjoy sipping bourbon, then pick something you could see yourself drinking later, such as Knob Creek, Maker’s Mark, or Four Roses.
+If you’re not a bourbon drinker, a less expensive brand such as Jim Beam, Wild Turkey, Old Crow, and Heaven Hill are fine for this recipe.
+Afterwards check out some of my other recipes for ideas on how to use up the rest of that bottle.

 How to seed a vanilla bean

-Heat the sauce ingredients over medium high heat until it starts to boil.
-Cover the pan, reduce the heat to medium low and simmer it for 7-10 minutes.
-You may hear the cranberries make a popping noise as they cook down and get soft.
-Cranberries also contain a lot of pectin, which is a natural thickener.
+2. Cover the pan, reduce the heat to medium-low, and simmer it for 7-10 minutes.
+You may hear the cranberries pop as they cook down and get soft.
+Cranberries contain a lot of pectin, which is a natural thickener.
 The pectin, combined with the sugar, will thicken the liquid.

-Once the sauce is finished cooking down, remove it from the heat.
-Strain out the two vanilla bean halves and throw them away.
-I like my cranberry sauce a little chunky, so at this point I spoon out about one cup of the sauce and puree the rest.
-You can do this by transferring everything to a blender or use an immersion blender like I did.
-Then I stir the reserved sauce back in.
+5. I like my cranberry sauce a little chunky, so at this point, I spoon out about one cup of the sauce and puree the rest.
+You can do this by transferring everything to a traditional blender or food processor or using an immersion blender like I did.
 If you don’t like chunks, just puree the entire batch.

 Can you make cranberry sauce in advance?